 Fresh off signing starter Zack Greinke to a six-year deal worth more than $200 million, the D-backs decided to commit fully to their newfound "win now" approach at the 2015 meetings in Nashville.
 The D-backs sent three players to the Braves, including shortstop prospect Dansby Swanson, who they had drafted No. 1 overall not six months prior, as well as 2016 Gold Glove-winning outfielder Ender Inciarte, for a package highlighted by All-Star starter Shelby Miller.

 Swanson became the first top overall pick to be traded before reaching the Majors since Adrian Gonzalez in 2003, and the first ever to be dealt the year he was drafted.
-Early returns on the deal heavily favor the Braves, as Miller posted a 6.15 ERA in his first year in Arizona as the D-backs lost 93 games, while Swanson hit .302 in his brief debut while looking like the cornerstone of the Braves' rebuild.
+Miller posted a 6.15 ERA in his first year in Arizona as the D-backs lost 93 games, and he went on to make only 29 appearances while battling injuries during his three-season tenure with the club.
+Swanson hit .302 in his brief 2016 debut and has been the Braves' regular shortstop since '17, although he's been inconsistent on the offensive side of the ball.

 2009: Three-team stunner